eislab-cps/d7024e/labs/README.md

 3. **Node lookup**: When part of a network, each node must be able to retrieve the contact information of any other node in the same network.

 **M2**: *Object Distribution*. **[5p]**.
-The networks your nodes form must be able to manage the distribution, storage and retrieval of data objects, as described in the Kademlia paper.
+The network your nodes form must be able to manage the distribution, storage and retrieval of data objects, as described in the Kademlia paper.
 Note that in the Kademlia paper, objects are referred to as *values* and their hashes as *keys*.
 Concretely, you must implement the following aspects of Kademlia:
 1. **Storing objects**: When part of a network, it must be possible for any node to upload an object that will end up at the designated storage nodes.
 In Kademlia terminology, the *designated nodes* are the *K* nodes nearest to the hash of the data object in question.
 2. **Finding objects**: When part of a network with uploaded objects, it must be possible to find and download any object, as long as it is stored by at least one designated node.